 A: If a photographer offers to give you ownership of the all the digital files,he’snot doing you a favor, just the opposite — he’s doing you a huge injustice.
 Let me explain.

-Taking your photograph is just the first step in multifaceted and often very complicated process.
+Taking your photograph is just the first step in a multifaceted and often very complicated process.
 There are many steps involved in making a perfect headshot, all requiring many years of technical experience and training.
 If your photographer isn’t willing to take the time to help you get a perfect, ready-to-submit headshot as part of the purchase price, he’s not a true professional.
 He’s someone who desperately wants your money and is willing to do anything to get it, up to and including giving away all of his work.
 It’s a come on.
 Unless you’re a Photoshop expert or a retouching artist with years of experience, attempting to extract the maximum potential from your photographer’s work on your own can often be an unmitigated disaster.
-Remember: You will never be able use all the shots some photographers shoot in a session, nor would you want to.
-Once you’ve selected the best ones from your session, that is all you need, the remainder is essentially useless.
-So choosing to use a photographer solely because he offers to give you all of the digital files is therefore the worst possible basis for choosing any photographer.
-This is generally referred to as, “Quantity over Quality,” always a poor decision when selecting a top professional.
+Even taking your photos to a bad printer can ruin a perfectly good headshot.
+Remember: You’ll never use all the shots from a session, nor would you want to.
+Once you’ve selected the best ones, the remainder is essentially useless.
+So choosing someone just because he offers to give you all of the digital files is without a doubt the WORST possible reason for choosing any photographer.
+This is practice is generally referred to as, “Quantity over Quality,” always a poor decision when selecting a qualified professional.

 Q: Okay.
 I’ve put together a list of the top photographers in town to see.
-How can I determine who’s best?
+What’s next?

-Most actors will typically visit two or three photographers before making their final decision.
-During many years of photographing actors, I’ve compiled the work of over 1,000 of the top headshot photographers in the world, giving you the opportunity to compare my work directly with the best headshot professionals in the industry, all at one time and all under one roof.
-My goal has always been to eliminate the inevitable confusion that most actors encounter while choosing a competent headshot photographer by utilizing the only tried-and-true method of determining a photographer’s ability — an honest, side-by-side comparison.
+A: Most actors will typically visit the websites of a half dozen photographers before making their final decision.
+Over the years, I’ve compiled the work of over 1,000 of the top headshot photographers in the world, allowing you the opportunity to compare my work directly with the best headshot professionals in the industry today, all at one time.
+I call them my “Before & After” portfolios— an exclusive, side-by-side comparison of headshot photography representing the top photographers available in the business.
+My goal is to eliminate the inevitable confusion that most people encounter when choosing a competent headshot photographer— by utilizing the only tried-and-true method of determining any photographer’s ability— in an honest, side-by-side comparison.

 I hope that these guidelines will help you in your search for that perfect headshot.